Support Gorilla Conservation >

-The Fallen Rangers Fund was established to provide critical support, employment, and training to the widows and children of those Virunga Rangers killed in the line of duty.
+The Fallen Rangers Fund provides long-term support to the widows and children of Virunga Rangers who have lost their lives in the line of duty.

 Widows are offered the opportunity to take part in training and employment within the Park’s facilities.
 The ultimate goal is to help support these women to get beyond bare subsistence living.
 Equally important is to foster a sense of community and strengthen their optimism for what the future holds.